To understand how life began, we must look far back in time. Back to a time when RNA, not DNA, might have been the building block of life.

 Efforts to produce a self-replicating RNA lend exciting credibility to the RNA World Hypothesis, but they do not prove its accuracy.
 Evidence from the first life on Earth is scarce, so the hypothesis will likely never be conclusively proven.
 Instead, by exploring what RNA is capable of, scientists will gradually better understand whether the hypothesis is a likely or unlikely explanation.

 The RNA World Hypothesis also has its detractors.
-After all, even if an RNA can produce other RNAs, the hypothesis doesn’t explain where the first RNA came from.
-While simple compared to a cell, RNA is still a complicated molecule.
+After all, even if an RNA can replicate itself, the hypothesis doesn’t explain where the first RNA came from.
+While simple compared to a cell, this is still a complicated molecule.
 Each of its building blocks is chemically complex, and scientists are still exploring whether these blocks could have formed by chance.
 Even if the hypothesis is correct, it only describes one step of the long path from primordial soup to the first bacterium.

 But whether the hypothesis is accurate or not, understanding how life can (and cannot) develop is relevant beyond prehistoric Earth.
 It also illuminates the most likely ways life could emerge on other planets, something NASA is exploring by supporting astrobiology research probing the principles that may underlie life’s origins throughout the universe.